dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 bash SimulateL.sh ParameterFile_4Ns10.txt ParameterFile_4Ns10_B.txt 1 0.009999999 0.010000001 40 10 PopulationExpansionModel.txt 600 500 250000

 Script structure:
-bash SimulateL.sh <PReFerSimParameterFile1> <PReFerSimParameterFile2> <Identifier> <AlleleFrequencyDown> <AlleleFrequencyUp> <NumberOfHaplotypesWithTheDerivedAllele> <NumberOfIndependentVariants> <DemographicScenario> <ThetaHaplotype> <RhoHaplotype> <NumberOfSites>
+bash SimulateL.sh PReFerSimParameterFile1 PReFerSimParameterFile2 Identifier AlleleFrequencyDown AlleleFrequencyUp NumberOfHaplotypesWithTheDerivedAllele NumberOfIndependentVariants DemographicScenario ThetaHaplotype RhoHaplotype NumberOfSites

 With that command line the output will be printed in the folder Results/HapLengths1.txt .
 The output file will contain the L values.
 Some L values printed will be equal to 2.0.
 That happens when there is no difference between a pair of haplotypes sampled.
 Other L values will have values between 0 and 1, where the values of L in number of bases is equal to the printed value times the value assigned to the variable NumberOfSites.

 The past three scripts contain comments with further instructions on the commands used to run the scripts.

-Note that you can modify the files <PReFerSimParameterFile1> and <PReFerSimParameterFile1> to simulate alleles evolving under a different selection coefficient or a particular distribution of fitness effects.
+Note that you can modify the files PReFerSimParameterFile1 and PReFerSimParameterFile1 to simulate alleles evolving under a different point selection coefficient or a particular distribution of fitness effects.
+There are more instructions on how to do this in the PReFerSim manual.

 ## 2) Generate the table that computes the likelihoods of L(4Ns, allele frequency, Demographic scenario | L) for a single selection coefficient 4Ns (see equation 2 from our paper)